Ophthalmology (Eye) Practice Test 3

 - Sclera

 Explanation: Answer reason: The sclera is the tough, white, fibrous outer coat of the eyeball that provides structural support and protection.
 The cornea is also part of the outer coat but it is transparent and covers the anterior portion of the eye.
 The iris is the pigmented structure controlling pupil size, and the retina is the light-sensitive inner layer.
 Therefore, the white protective outer layer is the sclera.
-Category reason: This is a foundational anatomy question about identifying a specific eye structure (the sclera) and its role, which falls under Ophthalmology (Eye) rather than nursing care decision-making.

 Which of the following glands secrete tears?